ksouvik52/ksouvik.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Digbalay, a second year PhD student in the Electrical and Computer Engineering Department, University of Southern California.
 I work with Prof. Shrikanth Narayanan at [Signal Analysis and Interpretation Laboratory](https://sail.usc.edu/).
+I worked as a Research Software Engineer at *IBM Research Lab, Bangalore* from July 2016 to June 2018.
+I completed my Masters in *Electrical Engineering* from *Indian Institute of Technology, Bombay* in 2016, specialising in Control and Computing.
+Previously, I obtained my Bachelors degree in *Electronics and Telecommunication Engineering* from *Jadavpur University* in 2014.

 A data-driven personal website
 ======